nazsombor/motion/README.md

 ![Timeline](timeline.png)

-Frames are added to the current time of the selected layer.
-If you move the time indicator further and start drawing, an new frame will be added and the previous frame is extended until the current frame.
+Frames are added to the current time in the selected layer.
+If you move the time indicator further and start drawing, a new frame will be added and the previous frame is extended until the current frame.

 Moving the frames is not yet implemented.